edugca/PhD_Thesis/(2021) Monetary Policy with Risky Assets/README.txt

-% Amaral(2021): Monetary Policy with Risky Assets
+% Amaral(2021): Interest, Prices, and Risk

 % What does one need to replicate the paper?